xSavior-of-God/SlimeDogCore/README.md

 # SlimeDogCore
-Core utilities for SlimeDog resources
+Core functionality for SlimeDog resources

 If you find it useful, you are welcome to it under the terms of the GPL3 license.